Ohio: Comparing schools and districts based on student proficiency

 Note: For schools whose free/reduced lunch data showed >95% or <5%, these were changed to whole numbers of 95% and 5% for graphing purposes.

 Note: Ohio began using a new assessment in 2015.
-Previous year results should not be compared to the 2016 assessment results.
+Previous year results should not be compared to the 2016 and subsequent assessment results.

 Note: Ohio reports five levels of proficiency, Advanced, Accelerated, Proficient, Basic and Limited.
-The top three levels of proficiency, Advanced, Accelerated, and Proficient, were used to calculate proficiency for the 2016 chart.
+The top three levels of proficiency, Advanced, Accelerated, and Proficient, were used to calculate proficiency for the 2016 and subsequent charts.

 Comparing Ohio’s Proficiency Standards to the National “Gold Standard” (NAEP)